Il secondo tragico Fantozzi: American circus

-In reaction to already "spending" his holidays, Fantozzi pretends to be sick and goes to see the circus with free tickets.
-Unfortunately, he stumbles into his director, who recognizes him immediately.
+In reaction to already "spending" his holidays, Fantozzi pretends to be sick to enjoy some days of paid sick leave.
+However a neighbor offers him free tickets for the circus, and for a change Fantozzi decides to go, knowing he's violating the terms of his sick leave.
+Unfortunately, he stumbles into his director, who recognizes him immediately despite Fantozzi's grotesque disguise.
 Hiding in a cannon, Fantozzi is fired and blown up in Sicily where, again under "mystical hallucinations", is informed by archangel Gabriel of his 9-months pregnancy.

 Cineforum

 The powerful Professor Riccardelli is a CEO that 20 years ago hired Fantozzi (asking anomalous questions about silent films) as a "sponge for stamps" assignment.
 As an avant-garde cinema enthusiast, he periodically forces his underlings to watch boring and long foreign silent films such as Day of Wrath, Man of Aran, and Battleship Potemkin, mobbing a bored Fantozzi in debate sessions after screenings while his servile and hypocritical colleagues fake enjoy the films.
 One of this screenings forces Megacompany clerks to miss the real-time broadcast of an important world championship soccer match.
-In after-movie debate, Fantozzi rides disgruntled employees, openly denouncing the movie as "a crazy crap" (which results in a 92 minutes-long standing ovations, "a new world record") and takes CEO Riccardelli hostage, watching B movies and destroying reels of his beloved films.
+In after-movie debate, Fantozzi rides disgruntled employees, openly denouncing the movie as "a utter bullcrap" (which results in a 92 minutes-long standing ovations, "a new world record") and takes CEO Riccardelli hostage, watching B movies and destroying reels of his beloved films.
 Eventually the police sedate the rebellion and the clerks are forced to reenact key scenes of Battleship Potemkin every Saturday as punishment.

 Night Club

-Unexpectedly home alone, Fantozzi calls Calboni and Filini and organizes an evening with prostitutes.
-They finally spend the night in a hot club, buying everything that is possible; they go so far that the accountants will be so salty (over 3000 £, $3200) later, and can not find the money to even pay for the taxi drivers, lynching Filini.
-As the only one with a girl, Calboni betrays his wife.
+Unexpectedly home alone, Fantozzi calls Calboni and Filini and organizes an night out.
+Following Calboni's lead, they spend the night in a club, clearly a front for prostitution, buying everything possible.
+The bill is astronomical (over 3000 £, $3200) and of course it's Fantozzi who sacrifices years of savings to pay.
+Later they can not find the money to pay for the many taxis Calboni had booked, leaving Filini to face the angry drivers.
+As the only one with enough money to pay a girl, Calboni betrays his wife, Miss Silvani, the longtime target of Fantozzi's unrequited love.